-The person-level weight PERWT00F was developed in several stages.
-Person-level weights for Panels 4 and 5 were created separately.
-The weighting process for each panel included an adjustment for nonresponse over time and poststratification.
-Poststratification was achieved by controlling to Current Population Survey (CPS) population estimates based on five variables.
-Variables used in the establishment of person-level poststratification control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, and other); sex; and age.
-A 2000 composite weight was then formed by multiplying each panel weight by .5 and then poststratifying the resulting weight to the same set of CPS-based control totals.
-When poverty status information derived from income variables became available, a final poststratification was done on the resulting weight variable, including poverty status (below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the original five poststratification variables in the establishment of control totals.
+The person-level weight PERWT04F was developed in several stages.
+Person-level weights for Panels 8 and 9 were created separately.
+The weighting process for each panel included an adjustment for nonresponse over time and calibration to independent population figures.
+The calibration was initially accomplished separately for each panel by raking the corresponding sample weights to Current Population Survey (CPS) population estimates based on five variables.
+The five variables used in the establishment of the initial person-level control figures were: census region (Northeast, Midwest, South,

+West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, non-Hispanic with black as sole reported race, non-Hispanic with Asian as sole reported race, and other); sex; and age.
+A 2004 composite weight was then formed by multiplying each weight from Panel 8 by the factor .49 and each weight from Panel 9 by the factor .51.
+The choice of factors reflected the relative sample sizes of the two panels, helping to limit the variance of estimates obtained from pooling the two samples.
+The composite weight was again raked to the same set of CPS-based control totals.
+When poverty status information derived from income variables became available, a final raking was undertaken on the previously established weight variable.
+Control totals were established using poverty status (five categories: below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the original five variables used in the previous calibrations.

-3.2.1 MEPS Panel 4 Weight
+3.2.1 MEPS Panel 8 Weight

-The person-level weight for MEPS Panel 4 was developed using the 1999 full year weight for an individual as a "base" weight for survey participants present in 1999.
-For key, in-scope respondents who joined an RU some time in 2000 after being out-of-scope in 1999, the 1999 family weight associated with the family the person joined served as a "base" weight.
-The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as poststratification to population control figures for December 2000.
-These control figures were derived by scaling back the population totals obtained from the March 2000 CPS to reflect the December 2000 CPS estimated population distribution across age and sex categories as of December 2000.
-Variables used in the establishment of person-level poststratification control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, and other); sex; and age.
-Overall, the weighted population estimate for the civilian noninstitutionalized population on December 31, 2000 is 275,158,755.
-Key, responding persons not in-scope on December 31, 2000 but in-scope earlier in the year retained, as their final Panel 4 weight, the weight after the nonresponse adjustment.
+The person-level weight for MEPS Panel 8 was developed using the 2003 full year weight for an individual as a "base" weight for survey participants present in 2003.
+For key, in-scope respondents who joined an RU some time in 2004 after being out-of-scope in 2003, the 2003 family weight associated with the family the person joined served as a "base" weight.
+The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as raking to population control figures for December 2004.
+These control figures were derived by scaling back the population totals obtained from the March 2004 CPS to correspond to a national estimate for the civilian noninstitutionalized population provided by the Census Bureau for December 2004.
+Variables used in the establishment of person-level control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, Asian but non-Hispanic, and other); sex; and age.
+Overall, the weighted population estimate for the civilian noninstitutionalized population on December 31, 2004 is 289,659,890.
+Key, responding persons not in-scope on December 31, 2004 but in-scope earlier in the year retained, as their final Panel 8 weight, the weight after the nonresponse adjustment.

-3.2.2 MEPS Panel 5 Weight
+3.2.2 MEPS Panel 9 Weight